-We have in place a robust code of conduct for suppliers, ensuring ethical trading practices are adhered to.
-Compliance to The Watches of Switzerland Group's business ethics code is mandatory in order to engage in business with us.
-The Watches of Switzerland Group monitors compliance by means of factory audits conducted by trained colleagues.
-Vendors are requested to provide The Watches of Switzerland Group with full access to their production facilities and to any documents pertinent to legal employment or environmental practices.
+We have in place a robust Code of Conduct for our suppliers, ensuring ethical trading practices are adhered to.
+Compliance to The Watches of Switzerland Group's Code of Conduct is mandatory in order to engage in business with us.
+The Watches of Switzerland Group monitors compliance by means of factory audits.
+Vendors are requested to provide The Watches of Switzerland Group with full access to their production facilities and to any documents pertinent to legal, employment or environmental practices.
 Any vendor found to be in violation of this code will be notified of corrective action required to avoid termination of our business relationship.

-There are 11 key principles to The Watches of Switzerland Group Vendor Code of Conduct and definitions of each are provided below:
+There are 14 key principles to The Watches of Switzerland Group’s Vendor Code of Conduct and definitions of each are provided in this document;

 - Employment is freely chosen